danieljfarrell/pvtrace/README.md

   <dd>Specifies optical properties of the geometries volume, absorption coefficient, scattering coefficient, quantum yield, emission spectrum.</dd>

   <dt>Ray-tracing engine</dt>
-  <dd>The algorithm which spawns rays, computes intersections, samples probabilities and travers the rays through the scene.</dd>
+  <dd>The algorithm which spawns rays, computes intersections, samples probabilities and traverses the rays through the scene.</dd>
 </dl>

 Currently *pvtrace* supports only one ray-tracing engine: a photon path tracer.
 This is physically accurate, down to treating individual absorption and emission events, but is slow because the problem cannot be vectorised as each ray is followed individually.